 Foster is of course, correct.
 On the surface, Jame Gumb may appear to be one of the most monstrous attacks on homosexuality and transgenderism ever put to film, but only at a glance.
 Look a little deeper and Gumb is revealed as a dangerously disturbed individual who superficially views sexual and gender identity as ways he can transform himself.
 Gumb is a complex character played superbly by actor Ted Levine to create one of cinema’s most frightening villains.
 Focusing on Gumb also misses the moral tale at the center of the film, one of a woman punishing a wicked man who turns women into objects he can keep.

-Like this article?
-Check out these other horror themed pieces by some of our top contributors!
+Be sure to also check out these other horror themed pieces by some of our top contributors!